 Numerically we have seen that exploiting the locality of the basis gives rise to a lower variance in the Hamiltonian coefficients, reducing $\lambda_Q$.
 This results in a significant reduction of the absolute values of the integrals.
 The off-diagonal elements of the two-electron tensor play the biggest role here.

 To find an even better basis-rotation that minimizes $\lambda_Q$, one can use a ``brute-force" orbital optimizer as we have done in this work.
 This method could be realized in practice only because we have a efficient way of computing $\lambda_Q$ directly in terms of the molecular integrals [Eq.~\eqref{eq:1-norm_Q_pqrs}], avoiding doing a fermion-to-qubit mapping explicitly.
 Expressing it as $\lambda_Q = \lambda_T + \lambda^{\prime}_V$, this improves a bit over the equation of $\lambda_V$ in Ref.~\onlinecite{lee2020even}, holding into account the representation of the Hamiltonian in terms of unique Pauli strings.
-The direct orbital optimizer can be used in quite large active spaces up to $N_{\rm act} \approx 50$ orbitals, after which it has trouble converging due to the non-continuous and complicated landscape of $\lambda_Q$.
-While this is problematic, there is no a priori reason not to try this optimizer on the (maybe bigger) active spaces of the molecule one is considering.
+The direct orbital optimizer can be used in quite large active spaces, reliably converging for active spaces with up to $N_{\rm act} \approx 80$ orbitals, sometimes more.
+For the largest active spaces considered, it converges very slowly due to the need of 4-index transformations at every step which are costly because of the large dimensionality of the system, combined with the non-continuous and complicated landscape of $\lambda_Q$.
+This gives rise to the need to either set a high threshold of convergence or cut off the optimizer at some point where the user is satisfied with the result.
+While this is problematic, there is no a priori reason not to try this optimizer on the (potentially large) active spaces of the molecule one is considering.
 This can be a point of further study.